sy77777en/video_annotation_folk/labels_markdown/cam_motion/ground_centric_movement/down/index.md

 - A video where the camera only moves downward (not tilting down) in the scene or moves west in a bird's eye view or east in a worm's eye view, creating a noticeable vertical parallax effect.

-- A tracking shot where the camera only moves downward (not tilting down) relative to the ground plane.
+- A shot where the camera only moves downward (not tilting down) relative to the ground plane.

 </details>